JTomkiewicz/ECOAR/README.md

 * starting coordinates x and y, where numbers have to be drawn

 Output was a 320x240px 24 bit RGB BMP file containing modified image.

+I created the RISC-V project using the RARS simulator, that is RISC-V Assembler and Runtime Simulator, and x86 project is a combination of C ++ with an assembler that has was compiled with the GCC compiler